 Black History Month: Derin Adebiyi, Public Affairs Officer

-To celebrate Black History Month, and as part of our ongoing commitment to support diversity and promote equality, the ISM is producing a series of blogs featuring prominent black musicians working in the industry today.
+To celebrate Black History Month, and as part of our ongoing commitment to support diversity and promote inclusion, the ISM is producing a series of blogs featuring prominent black musicians working in the industry today.

 The contributions of black artists to music is deep rooted and fundamental, shown by the influence of Chuck Berry on the Beatles, the influence of Muddy Waters on the Rolling Stones (they named themselves after one of his songs) and the transformative power that delta blues stalwarts Robert Johnson and Memphis Minnie had on Led Zeppelin.

-As a member of the black community and a musician, I take pride in the works of those that have gone before me and I am deeply influenced by their works that have lasted the test of time.
+As a member of the black community and a musician, I take pride in the works of those that have gone before me and I am deeply influenced by their works which have lasted the test of time.

 Growing up, my mother would always play and sing the music of prominent black female soul singers, such as Aretha Franklin, Patti Labelle and Nina Simone.
 She would tell us that these women demanded respect at a time of great social inequality, instilling those values in my siblings and I that still run true today.